Venomtron/Icarus-Mods/README.md

 -------------------------------------------------
 Experience
 Intended for leveling up a new character.
-Just drop down to planet, and start cutting down trees.
+Just drop down to the planet, and start cutting down trees.
 Chop Tree = 1 mill XP
 Fell Tree = 1 mill XP
 --------------------------------------------------